yurivish/yuri.is-2018/content/scribbles/the-artists-of-magic.md

 How does that look over time?

-The charts below reveal patterns of artistic contribution over time for Magic's top artists.
+The charts below reveal patterns of artistic contribution for Magic's top artists.
 Card sets are ordered horizontally over time, with card volume shown by height.
 Hover over a chart to compare sets across artists.

 <svg class='block'>
 		<defs>